Skip to main content

 Description

 The daily duties of this role include treating patients in the clinic, assisting with minor procedures and counseling patients.
-The ideal candidate has ambulatory experience, should be comfortable with care coordination across multidisciplinary teams and capable of handling a wide range of responsibilities throughout the day including patient care and procedures.
+The ideal candidate has ambulatory experience in oncology and ophthalmology (though not required), should be comfortable with care coordination across multidisciplinary teams and capable of handling a wide range of responsibilities throughout the day including patient care and procedures.

 Responsibilities: